Timthreetwelve/WUView/WUView/ReadMe.txt

 ============
 Windows Update Viewer is an application that consolidates information about Windows Updates.
-Windows Update Viewer uses the Windows Update API and event logs to display details of installed updated.
+Windows Update Viewer uses the Windows Update API and event logs to display details of installed updates.
 Event log entries are associated with individual updates by using the "KB" number.
 If an update does not use a KB number, or it isn't presented in a recognized format, no event log entries will be displayed.